 The Hawaiian bobtail squid (Euprymna scolopes) has a remarkable relationship with Aliivibrio fischeri (formerly Vibrio fischeri), a species of marine bacteria that can produce light through a controlled chemical reaction.
 The part of the squid that houses the bacteria, called the light organ, is similar to the eye.
 In this Click & Learn, students explore the light organ’s structure and function, how bacteria communicate to produce light, and general concepts related to symbiotic relationships.

-bacteria, camouflage, confocal microscopy, countershading, light detection, mutualism, quorum sensing, symbiosis
+bacteria, camouflage, confocal microscopy, countershading, light detection, marine biology, mutualism, quorum sensing, symbiosis

 HS-LS1.A, HS-LS2.A, HS-LS4.C